AssisrMatheus/RevoMarket/README.md

 # RevoMarket
-College project for the 2nd half of the first quarter.

-We had to learn JSF in Java.
+Java JSF college project

-The project is a homebroker like system integrated with our teacher's API for getting stoke quotes.
+Homebroker like system integrated with our teacher's API for getting stoke quotes.

-The investidor can sign up and it must pay some initial cash to be put on his balance.
-With it, he can search for stocks, buy them, track if they are more expensive or not and sell them.
-Profiting depending when he sells it, he also can see a history of his transactions.
+For investors to sign up, they must pay some initial cash which is added to their balance.
+With it, they can search for stocks, buy stocks, track whether they are more expensive or not, or sell, making profit depending on when they sell it.
+They can also see the transaction history.

-It is not made for performance at all, or made in the best programming possible, since the target was only JSF.